wq/wq.app/README.md

 ## Features

-wq.app's [JavaScript modules] are built on [a number of libraries] including [jQuery Mobile], [Leaflet], [d3], and [Mustache.js].  wq.app extends these libraries with:
+wq.app's [JavaScript modules] are built on [a number of libraries] including [jQuery Mobile], [Leaflet], and [Mustache.js].  wq.app extends these libraries with:

  * [@wq/app], a high-level application controller and configuration-driven CRUD client (optimized for use with [wq.db.rest])
  * [@wq/model], a lightweight implementation of models / collections
  * [@wq/outbox], an offline queue of `<form>` submissions for later synchronization
  * and a number of other useful utilities

-@wq/app can be extended with a number of plugins such as the Leaflet-powered [@wq/map] and the d3.js-powered [@wq/chart].  wq.app comes bundled with all of the required third-party JavaScript libraries.
+@wq/app can be extended with a number of plugins such as the Leaflet-powered [@wq/map].  wq.app comes bundled with all of the required third-party JavaScript libraries.
 To facilitate compact deployment, wq.app provides a Python-based [build process] for compiling wq apps: inlining templates, optimizing code (via [r.js]), and generating a native application package (via [PhoneGap Build]).

 See the notes in [Getting Started] for more information about setting up a project layout that utilizes wq.app and its bundled JavaScript libraries.